sishii1214/sishii1214.github.io/README.md

 Welcome to my homepage!
+I am Shun ISHII (石井 竣), a JSPS research fellow at Keio University.
+I am fascinated by various aspects of Galois theory.

 Here are some links:

 ・[CV](/aboutme)